mcavage/node-bdb/README.md

 terabytes of data.
 For the most part, BDB is limited only by your system's available physical resources.

+## Why DBD and node.js?

+BDB is a proven technology that gives you great read/write performance and offers you real durability  (since it's transactional write-ahead-logging).

+It seems a popular pattern for node.js is to maintain smaller services that are offloading some performance or scaling critical portion of your webapp, but node doesn't come with any way for you to store data, leaving you with the problem of what to do with it.
+BDB is an extremely effecient in-process database, that you can wed to node.js to get high-throughput storage with full ACID guarantees.

 ## How do I install it?

     npm install bdb